Making a complaint against a member

 It is not possible to review the decision to refer the complaint to the Disciplinary Tribunal.

-The Reviewer may decide not to review the complaint if they consider it is frivolous or vexatious, made in bad faith or not made in accordance with the requirements of the By-Laws or NZICA Rules.
-The Reviewer can only make recommendations to the PCC about the decision and the procedure followed in making the decision.
+The Reviewer of Complaints may decide not to review the complaint if they consider it is trivial, frivolous, vexatious, made in bad faith or not made in accordance with the requirements of the By-Laws or NZICA Rules.
+The Reviewer of Complaints can only make recommendations to the PCC about the decision and the procedure followed in making the decision.
 The Reviewer may direct the PCC to reconsider its decision and may make recommendations as they consider appropriate.
-Decisions are also reported to the Professional Conduct Oversight Committee or the New Zealand Regulatory Board.
+Decisions are also reported to the Professional Conduct Oversight Committee or the New Zealand Regulatory Board if the Reviewer of Complaints considers it appropriate to do so.

 More information